AaronCrisologo/Class-Compass-Your-University-Companion-App-/README.md

 *Harina, Jhaycie Lloyd D.*

 ## ***Project Overview***
-WeatherWise is a cross-platform weather application developed using Flutter.
-The app aims to provide users with accurate and personalized weather information based on their location.
-It will be available on both iOS and Android platforms.
+WeatherWise is an innovative, weather application meticulously crafted using the robust Flutter framework.
+WeatherWise stands out with its commitment to delivering precise and tailored weather insights.
+Leveraging the power of the Open Weather Map API, the app ensures that users receive real-time weather data, including temperature, humidity, and wind speed, directly pertinent to their specific location.

 ## ***Objectives:***
 **Real-Time Weather Data:**